cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 # Rate limiting rules

-Rate limiting rules allow you to define rate limits for requests matching an expression, and which action to take when those rate limits are reached.
+Rate limiting rules allow you to define rate limits for requests matching an expression, and the action to perform when those rate limits are reached.

 {{<Aside type="note">}}